SouthCoastPY/southcoastpy.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About us
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you'd want to come along with us!
 ---

-My name is South Coast PY .
+We are South Coast PY .
 We want to have and enhance the following qualities:

 - To Learn, Share and Care
 - To be extremely supportive and building to this pythonic community